SixdegreeLab/MasteringChainAnalytics/en/ch18/ch18-uniswap-multichain-analysis.md

 Here, we summarize all transaction data from 2022 based on date and blockchains.
 We also output the cumulative data based on the date.
 It's important to note that the cumulative user count in this aggregation is not an accurate representation of "cumulative unique user count" since the same user can make transactions on different dates.
 We will explain how to calculate the unique user count separately in later queries.

 Since our goal is to analyze the data performance across different chains, we can focus on the specific values as well as their proportions.
 Proportional analysis allows us to visually observe the trends of different chains over time.
-With this in mind, we generate the following charts: Line Chart for daily transaction volume, Bar Chart for daily transaction count and daily unique user count, Area Chart for cumulative transaction volume, transaction count, and unique user count, and another Area Chart to display the percentage contribution of each daily transaction data.
+With this in mind, we generate the following charts: Line Chart for daily transaction volume, Bar Chart for daily transaction count/daily unique user count, Area Chart for cumulative transaction volume as well as transaction count/unique user count, and another Area Chart to display the percentage contribution of each daily transaction data.
 The resulting charts, when added to the dashboard, will appear as follows:

 ![image_02.png](img/image_02.png)